Prashant-datascientist/CNN_Image_to_vector_code/README.md

 # CNN_Image_to_vector_code
-I am Writing a very generic code work with every image dataset to convert into a vector form
+I have written a very generic code that works with every image dataset, converting it into a vector form.